phkaeser/wlmaker/doc/ROADMAP.md

 * Configurable keyboard map (in code or commandline arg)

+* Support `xdg_shell`, based on toolkit.

+* Support `layer_shell`, based on toolkit.

+* Support window decoration protocol, based on toolkit.
+  * [done] Style of title bar, iconify and close buttons similar to Window Maker.
+  * Window menu, with basic window actions (not required to adapt to state).

+* Multiple workspaces, based on toolkit.
+  * Navigate via keys (ctrl-window-alt-arrows, hardcoded).

+* Dock, visible across workspaces, based on toolkit.
+  * Style similar to Window Maker.
+  * With application launchers (hardcoded).

+*  Clip, based on toolkit.
+  *  Display the current workspace.
+  *  Buttons to switch between workspaces.

+*  Application launchers, based on toolkit.
+  *  Display an icon.
+  *  Display application status (*starting*, *running*).
+  *  Configurable (in code).

+* Window actions, based on toolkit.
+  * Move (drag via title bar, or window-alt-click)
+  * Resize windows, including a resize bar.
+  * Fullscreen windows.
+  * Maximize windows.
+  * Minimize (*iconify*) windows.
+  * Roll up (*shade*) windows.
+  * Raise window when activated.

+*  Visualization of iconified applications, based on toolkit.

+*  Task list (window-alt-esc), cycling through windows, based on toolkit.

+### Internals and code organization

+* [done] Design a toolkit and re-factor the codebase to make use of it.
+  * Ensure the main features (eg. all explicit actions and features above) are tested.

 ## Pending

 Features for further versions, not ordered by priority nor timeline.